 Oak Grove School closed in 1968 and a year later, Hood River County assumed ownership of the grounds.
 Oak Grove Park opened in 1974 – kids continue to play on these ground's, as they did back in 1893.

 The schoolhouse, now a private residence, was added to the National Register of Historic Places in 1979.

 In 1893, Dorsey Crapper donated the land for the original school.
 For many years, the school and district were named after him, and his children and grandchildren were all taught there.
 The Crapper family has remained connected with both schools throughout their histories.

 Erected by Hood River Lions Foundation Trust.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A School with Roots (within shouting distance of this marker); OWR & N Company Railroad Depot (approx. ¼ mile away); Hood River (approx. ¼ mile away); The Mount Hood Hotel Annex (approx. ¼ mile away); The Blowers Building (approx. ¼ mile away); Sproat Building (approx. ¼ mile away); Hood River Garage (approx. ¼ mile away); Hotel Waucoma (approx. 0.3 miles away).
+The Henderson (within shouting distance of this marker); Hood River (approx. ¼ mile away); OWR & N Company Railroad Depot (approx. ¼ mile away); The Mount Hood Hotel Annex (approx. 0.3 miles away); The Blowers Building (approx. 0.3 miles away); Sproat Building (approx. 0.3 miles away); Hood River Garage (approx. 0.3 miles away); Hotel Waucoma (approx. 0.3 miles away).
 Touch for a list and map of all markers in Hood River.

 Credits.
 This page was last revised on February 11, 2018.
-This page originally submitted on February 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 70 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on February 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on February 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 87 times since then and 10 times this year.
+Photos: 1, 2, 3, 4. submitted on February 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.